|The 1976 Buccaneer draft review|

 5 - DB - Mishael Kelson - W.Texas State - Wasted pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Attended Phoenix Junior College before attending West Texas State.
 Unusual first name is correct and not a misprint.
-Never played football in the NFL at all.

 5 - T - Steve Wilson - Georgia - Awesome pick